Customer Dress Codes

 The law entitles a transgender person to dress and live as a member of the sex with which the person identifies, even if it is different from their biological or birth sex.
 Employers can impose reasonable dress codes, but cannot require a person to dress as a woman if he identifies as a man, or to dress as a man, if she identifies as a woman.

-Before deciding on a dress code, ask yourself the following questions.
+As a business, before deciding on a dress code, ask the following questions.

-If the answer to any of these is 'yes', your dress code may be discriminatory unless it is reasonable in the circumstances, for example the dress is required for health and safety reasons.
+If the answer to any of these is 'yes', the dress code may be discriminatory unless it is reasonable in the circumstances, for example the dress is required for health and safety reasons.

-Display your dress code clearly for customers and make sure your staff, including security contractors, apply it consistently.
+Display a dress code clearly for customers and make sure staff - including security contractors - apply it consistently.